 The dragon, Satan, who was cast down in Rev 12:13, waits on the seashore for the beast to appear.
 The beast who is about to appear, will keep men away from the relationship God desires, resulting in man’s eternal destruction.

 a beast – the beast in Revelation 13:1-2, and 17:3, are exactly the same.
 In Revelation 17:3, we are given the colour of this beast as “scarlet.”

 This is really the same beast of seven heads and ten horns we met in Revelation 12:3.
 The difference will be explained in verses 3 and 14.

 In verse 3, and 14, we see that Rome, the Red Dragon, has fallen.
 The different appearance of the beast, here, in Chapter 13 is to highlight the fact that Rome, the Red Dragon, has fallen, and yet the beast carries on, much to everyone’s amazement, as John mentions in verse 3.
 The beast was “wounded by the sword and lived,” vs 14.
-But now, the power that oppresses the saints will become a religious political power.
+Now, the power that oppresses the saints will become a religious political power.
 The representative of that religious political power is the Bishop of Rome, the Pope.

 coming up out of the sea – this expression brings us back to Daniel 7:3: “four beasts came out from the sea.”
 In verse 2, we will only see three of the four beasts, because Rome has fallen.

 having ten horns and seven heads – these are the ten horns and seven heads described more clearly in Chapter 17.

 on the horns were ten diadems – in this Chapter, we are no longer talking about the Red Dragon, the Romans.
 The diadems were on the heads in Revelation 12:3, but now power of the beast has now shifted to the ten horns.
 As explained clearly in Daniel 7:24, these ten horns are the ten European states that came out of Rome, and gave the beast its power.